 The Mathematics Department offers courses from first year Algebra 1 through Advanced Placement levels.
-During the 2014-2015 school year we will be using materials aligned to the new Common Core State Standards in Algebra 1, Geometry, and Algebra 2.
-Both Advanced Placement Calculus and Advanced Placement Statistics have new textbooks.
-We will also offer Computer Programming for the first time in many years.
-This should be a VERY exciting year in mathematics education.
+During the 2015-2016 school year we will be using materials aligned to the Common Core State Standards in Algebra 1, Geometry, and Algebra 2.
+We will offer two college-level classes: Advanced Placement Calculus and Advanced Placement Statistics.
+We will also offer electives in Computer Programming and Probability & Statistics.

 Math Department Course Offerings

 This course is required for graduation and for admission to the University of California or California State University systems.
 College eligibility requires a grade of C or better.

 Students complete one year of college preparatory Algebra in this two semester sequence.
 Incoming ninth graders are placed in this class based on scores on the placement exam and record from middle school.

 This course is required for graduation and for admission to the University of California or California State University systems.
 College eligibility requires a grade of C or better.This course is designed to follow Algebra One.

 This course is required for graduation for the class of 2014 and beyond.
 It is required for admission to the University of California or California State University systems.
 College eligibility requires a grade of C or better.